Kent Weber, Co-Founder and Executive Director

 Mike Gaarde, Refuge Director

 Mike is a happy hippie who just loves wolves.
 He came to Mission: Wolf in September 2013 and has never stopped working as hard as he can for the wolves.
-Him and his fiance are very excited for their future as well as the sanctuaries future.
 Mike’s charisma and excitement for our mission makes him a driving force on our staff.
 When he’s not working with the wolves, Mike can be found leading many refuge projects and teaching new skills to any and all who are interested or being artsy fartsy working with jewelry.
 In his free time, Mike likes to ride his dirt bike, be silly, wear pink, and go snowboarding.
 Much like the wolf, Mike is always striving to be mindful, aware, and knowledgeable of the world around him.

 Tricia LePore, Animal Caretaker